‘Days Of Our Lives’ Spoilers: Abby Reveals The Father Of Her Baby, JJ Takes The Fall For Theresa

 Elsewhere in Salem, Steve Johnson (Stephen Nichols) and Kayla Brady (Mary Beth Evans) will be on the edge of their seats as they wait for a meeting about getting Steve’s eyesight back.
 However, they will have a tense meeting with Stefan DiMera that will prove to threaten the entire situation.

-As Days of our Lives fans will remember, Kayla worked with Stefan behind Steve’s back in order to spy on Kate Roberts (Lauren Koslow) in hopes of getting dirt on her or even proof that she killed Stefan’s mother, Vivian Alamain (Louise Sorel) in cold blood.
+As Days of our Lives fans will remember, Kayla worked with Stefan behind Steve’s back in order to spy on Kate Roberts (Lauren Koslow) in hopes of getting dirt on her or even proof that she killed Stefan’s mother, Vivian Alamain (Louise Sorel), in cold blood.

 Kayla did all that she could, and eventually convinced Stefan, who owns the company that holds the power to give Steve his sight back, that she did enough of his bidding.
 However, Steve will likely eventually find out and it will probably cause problems for the beloved soap opera couple.